kavishasn/2026-S1-13-Capstone-Project/06_Tanul_Prototype_Wireframes/README.md

 ## Client Value

 This work transitions the client's online presence from a scattered, hard-to-maintain digital footprint into a highly visible, connected business engine.
-By providing concrete social media schedules, localized search visibility strategies, and intuitive, mobile-ready layout blueprints—all while offering stable project management leadership through complex real-world client circumstances—it ensures the client can confidently scale her business and attract new students with absolute digital independence.
+By providing concrete social media schedules, localized search visibility strategies, and intuitive, mobile-ready layout blueprints - all while offering stable project management leadership through complex real-world client circumstances - it ensures the client can confidently scale her business and attract new students with absolute digital independence.